ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes/Millstone Farms.md

 Was directed to Millstone Farms by Meredith of the War Talons.
 They were hired to retrieve the Keystone for [[Pip Bridgerson]] and deliver it there.

 While there were introduced to [[Regis]] the headmaster.
 He brought us to the living room.
 We then snuck around and eventually came across a room where we found [[Bertrem Munchquick]], [[Philanor]], and [[Regis]], on one side of room talking to 3 shadowy hooded figures.
-The hooded figures were extremely upset
+The hooded figures were extremely upset with Bertrem and Philanor for the failure in Farrowilt to create the [[Arisen One]].